 The worldwide sales in 2010 of PDE5 inhibitor products for the treatment of ED were in excess of \$4.1 billion, including approximately \$1.9 billion in sales of Viagra, approximately \$1.7 billion in sales of Cialis and over \$500 million in estimated sales of Levitra.
-Based on the aging population and the desire to maintain an active sexual lifestyle, we believe the market for PDE5 inhibitors will continue to grow.
+Based on increased use of PDE5i's, as evidenced by increasing annual sales of PDE5 inhibitors, we believe the market for PDE5 inhibitors will continue to grow.